emmadunne/emmadunne/README.md

 ## Hi there 👋

 - 👩🏻‍💻 I’m Emma, a quantitative palaeobiologist based at Friedrich-Alexander-Universität (FAU) in Erlangen, Germany
-- 🦕 Researching the impacts of climate change on species biodiversity through deep-time
+- 🦕 researching the impacts of climate change on species biodiversity through deep-time
-- ⚖️ Quantitatively examining influence of colonialism, (un)ethical practices, and legal issues on geoscience research
+- ⚖️ quantitatively examining influence of colonialism, (un)ethical practices, and legal issues on geoscience research
+- 📚 co-leading the <a href="https://paleoscientometrics.github.io/">Pal(a)eoscientometrics Research Collective</a>
-- 🦎 Devoted to ancient reptiles and amphibians
+- 🦎 devoted to ancient reptiles and amphibians
-- 🔬 Pasionate about justice, equity, diversity and inclusion
+- 🔬 pasionate about justice, equity, diversity and inclusion
-- 🌍 Member of the <a href="https://paleobiodb.org/#/">Paleobiology Database</a> executive committee
+- 🌍 member of the <a href="https://paleobiodb.org/#/">Paleobiology Database</a> executive committee
 - 👩🏻‍🤝‍👩🏽 Let's collaborate!

 <p>